manaskor/a-maze-visualizer/README.md

 ## Features
 - Visualize two types of traversals
-- Perfect (fully connected) maze generation
+- Perfect (fully connected) maze generation with minimum removals
 - Randomly remove walls using Random Walk
 - "Step" back and forth through the different stages of both the traversals & generations
 - Maze editing